mumbereh/Portfolio/README.md

 - [❓ FAQ (OPTIONAL)](#faq)
 - [📝 License](#license)

-# 📖 Setup first mobile Portfolio  <a name="about-project"></a>
+# 📖 Setup first mobile Portfolio  seconnd project <a name="about-project"></a>
-This repository is about Seting up a new repository and prepare it for development using best practices (e.g. linters).
+This repository is a continuetion of Setup first mobile Portfolio project that covers the  Seting up of a new repository and prepare it for development using best practices (e.g. linters).

 >